FransUrbo/drive-by-wire/README.md

 I want this thing to be as small as possible, easier to hide it somewhere in the car then :).
 I have yet to decide if I want a vertical or a horizontal connector..

-The side view with vertical motherboard connector:
+The side view with horizontal motherboard connector:
 ![PCB - Side view (1)](./PCB%20-%20Side%20%281%29.png)
 ![PCB - Side view (2)](./PCB%20-%20Side%20%282%29.png)

-The view with horizontal motherboard connector, sticking out of the box (outside the PCB):
 ![PCB - Side (3D - Perspective)](./PCB%20-%20Side%20%283D%20-%20Perspective%29.png)

 ## For development